 Colleagues from across a range of different research areas are brought together by an interest in public and creative histories.
-Historians from the department are actively engaged in the creative economy, the heritage sector, and in exploring our city’s past.
+Historians from the department explore new ways of sharing the historical past, and share and co-create these processes with the heritage sector, creative industries, and local stakeholders.
 We are delighted to have hosted the major Creative Histories conference in 2017, and to have been involved in numerous Brigstow Institute collaborations.

 Current externally funded projects in the Department.